heroku/spark-in-space/readme.md

 High availability spark masters are accomplished by adding a heroku kafka addon, and utilizing the zookeeper server available in the addon.

-If there is a `SPARK_ZOOKEEPER_URL` set, then the spark processes will be configured to use zookeeper for recovery.
+If there is a `SPARK_ZK_ZOOKEEPER_URL` set, then the spark processes will be configured to use zookeeper for recovery.

-If you have an existing heroku-kafka addon you can attach it using `--as SPARK`.
+If you have an existing heroku-kafka addon you can attach it using `--as SPARK_ZK`.

 ```
 $kafka=your-kafka-addon-name
-heroku addons:attach $kafka -a $app --as SPARK
+heroku addons:attach $kafka -a $app --as SPARK_ZK
 ```

-if you do not you can add a heroku-kafka addon `--as SPARK`
+if you do not you can add a heroku-kafka addon `--as SPARK_ZK`

 ```
-heroku addons:create heroku-kafka -a $app --as SPARK
+heroku addons:create heroku-kafka -a $app --as SPARK_ZK
 heroku kafka:wait -a $app
 ```